chr15m/hoc-2024/slides/slides.md

 | squint      | X        |      |          |         |
 | scittle*    |          |      | X        | X       |

-* sitefox & cherry
+* note: sitefox & cherry

 <!--

 Today we're going to take a whirlwind tour of these different technologies for running ClojureScript.
+I'm going to show you minimal examples of getting each one running.

 I've divided these into backend and frontend.
 You can mix and match these different technologies picking one from the backend list and one from the frontend list.
 On the backend we have shadow-cljs, nbb, and squint.
 On the frontend we have again shadow-cljs, squint, and scittle.